clipmagic/MarkupJsonLDSchema/README.md

 potentialAction[query-input]|"required name=search_term"

 ### Custom
 This is a dummy schema and has no default fields.
-Build your entire schema in $option["custom"] array.
+Build your entire schema in $options["custom"] array.

 ## Change log